Departure Bay Veterinary Hospital Helps You Put Your Pet First

 Most people struggle with the thought of losing their beloved pet, and having to say goodbye can be one of the most difficult things you will have to face.
 Some pets will pass in their sleep, while others may require the painful decision to put them down.
 Whatever the case may be, dealing with the loss is exceedingly difficult.

 Many pet owners fear choosing euthanasia for their pet because they see it as giving up on them or lacking the ability to provide for them.
 In reality, deciding to euthanize a suffering pet is one of the most humane choices you can make.
 Oftentimes, we selfishly try to keep our pets with us as long as possible, causing our pet pain and misery.
 If your pet would benefit from an eternal sleep, the veterinarian can walk you through the procedure and answer any questions you might have.
-Some veterinary offices will even allow you to stand by your pet as they introduce the final injection.
+At Departure Bay Veterinary Hospital we even allow you be

 Dealing with the Loss